Lunar mare: Ages

 The ages of the mare basalts have been determined both by direct radiometric dating and by the technique of crater counting.
 The radiometric ages range from about 3.16 to 4.2 billion years old (Ga), whereas the youngest ages determined from crater counting are about 1.2 Ga.
+Updated measurements of samples collected by the Chang’e-5 mission show that some lunar basalts could be as young as 2.03 billion years old.
 Nevertheless, the majority of mare basalts appear to have erupted between about 3 and 3.5 Ga.
 The few basaltic eruptions that occurred on the far side are old, whereas the youngest flows are found within Oceanus Procellarum on the nearside.
 While many of the basalts either erupted within, or flowed into, low-lying impact basins, the largest expanse of volcanic units, Oceanus Procellarum, does not correspond to any known impact basin.

 Distribution of basalts

 There are many common misconceptions concerning the spatial distribution of mare basalts.